 “What would you do?
 I mean, if you were down there with them?”
 Sam asked.

 The man peered at the streets he had watched now for years.
 Little patches of defiant green manifested themselves in the tops of a few trees.
 Over the years, the streets had become crowded.
 Businesses came and went as people passed their windows once in the morning and once in the evening and again the next day.
 The whole of the gray city writhed between the immovable buildings that held it together.
 As the streets had changed, so the incessant sun on his face had caused his eyebrows to descend over his almond eyes and almost to obscure them entirely.

 “I suppose I’d rush around like they do,” Hal said.
 “Carry a black bag, hail taxis, shake hands, forget an umbrella, hold up sidewalk traffic.”

 “You don’t want to?”

 “No.” He weaved and unweaved his fingers.
 “Let me ask you.
 What would you do?”
-He faced the boy, whose eyelids drooped.
+He faced the boy.

-“I’d buy you and me a hot dog from that vendor who pushes the blue cart.”
+“I’d buy you and me a hot dog from that vendor with the blue cart.”

-“Haven’t had a hot dog in years,” Hal said.
+“I haven’t had a hot dog in years,” Hal said.
 As newlyweds, Hal and his wife bought a toaster oven.
 The night they brought it home, he ate four hot dogs and she ate five.
-When his house sold, the toaster oven didn’t fit in any of the cardboard boxes, so it rode on the backseat in his son’s car, secured by a seatbelt, to the thrift store.
+When his house sold, the toaster oven didn’t fit in any of the cardboard boxes, so it rode on the back seat in his son’s car, secured by a seat belt, to the thrift store.